 There is fine, and then there is Aurifil fine!
-Aurifil’s 80wt super fine, a 100% cotton wonder.
-We were thrilled to be selected as one of the first to experiment with this lovely thread, putting it through its paces outside of the world of quilting.
-This stunning Lion Head Handbag Tote, featuring a detailed machine embroidery design in the style of the popular adult coloring book illustrations.
+Aurifil’s 80wt super fine is a 100% cotton wonder.
+We were thrilled to be able to experiment with this lovely thread, putting it through its paces outside of the world of quilting.
+Our stunning Lion’s Head Handbag Tote features a detailed machine embroidery design in the style of the popular adult coloring book illustrations.

-With the super fine Aurifil 80t, the complexity of the stitches possible in a small area is astounding.
-Our Lion Head finishes at approximately 4¾” wide x 5½” high with 28,625 stitches.
+With the super fine Aurifil 80wt, the complexity of the stitches possible in a small area is astounding.
+Our Lion’s Head finishes at approximately 4¾” wide x 5½” high with 28,625 stitches.
 The precision and detail is incredible!

-We stitched the design on the front pocket of our handsome mini tote that is great used as an everyday handbag.
+We stitched the design on the front pocket of our handsome mini tote that would be great as an everyday handbag.
 We kept the selected fabrics in coordinating neutrals to focus all the attention on the embroidery.
 Even with just three colors, the detail in our Lion’s face and mane is impressive.

 Because Aurifil 80wt is 100% cotton, it has a beautiful matte finish.
 Developed as an alternative to silk, we found the 80wt to be much stronger and virtually lint free – even with the high concentration of stitches.

-Our bag features some cool accents that were chosen to blend with the Lion Head design.
+Our bag features some cool accents specifically chosen to blend with the Lion’s Head design.
 We used real leather straps for the handles, riveting them in place.

 These same rivets, in an antique copper finish, also hold the stylish pleat in place along each side.
 If you’re new to working with rivets, don’t shy away.
 They’re actually easy to install and a great solution for all types of thick joints where sewing machines just can’t maneuver.
 Of course, we offer a link below to our full, step-by-step riveting tutorial if you’re new to the technique.